huggingface/datasets/docs/source/share.rst

 * ``README.md`` is a Dataset card that describes the datasets contents, creation, and usage.
 To write a Dataset card, see the :doc:`dataset card <dataset_card>` page.

 * The raw data files of the dataset (optional, if they are hosted elsewhere you can specify the URLs in the dataset script).
+If you don't need a dataset script, you can take a look at :doc:`how to structure your dataset repository for your data files <repository_structure>`.

 * ``your_dataset_name.py`` is your dataset loading script (optional if your data files are already in the supported formats csv/jsonl/json/parquet/txt).
 To create a dataset script, see the :doc:`dataset script <dataset_script>` page.

-* ``dataset_infos.json`` contains metadata about the dataset (required only if you have a dataset script).
+* ``dataset_infos.json`` contains metadata about the dataset (required only if you have a dataset script, or if you want to specify custom feature types).

 Upload your files
 ^^^^^^^^^^^^^^^^^